March 7, 2016

 “School Days” are scheduled for Thursday, March 31, and Friday, April 1.
 Students will travel through the camps where reenactors will explain life on the frontier in the early nineteenth century.
 Visit Fort Washita and experience the sights, sounds and smells of history.
 There is no charge for school buses.
 There is a $5 per car fee for others visiting the Fur Trade Rendezvous, with all proceeds benefitting preservation projects at Fort Washita.
 Please call 580-924-6502 for more information.
 Fort Washita was established in 1842 in the Choctaw Nation, Indian Territory, as the southwestern-most military post of the United States.
 A National Historic Landmark, Fort Washita is located at 3348 State Rd.
 199 in Durant.

 Fort Washita is a division of the Oklahoma Historical Society.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains 31 museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.